 This applies only to employer-sponsored plans and is the yearly period, typically a couple of months, when you can enroll in insurance plans through an employer.
 With VSP Individual Vision Plans there in no open enrollment period.
 You can enroll any time and choose your coverage start date.

-A lens enhancement (aka lens option) is an elective feature for your prescription lenses designed to improve your overall experience with your glasses.
+A lens enhancement or lens option is an elective feature for your prescription lenses designed to improve your overall experience with your glasses.
 They often improve your vision and/or comfort.
 Here’s a list of some common lens enhancements:

 - Scratch-resistant coatings - Reduces normal scratching and pitting on plastic lenses.

-- Impact-resistant (aka Polycarbonate lenses) - A lens material that is impact and scratch resistant, light, thin and gives UV protection.
+- Impact-resistant, also referred to as polycarbonate lenses - A lens material that is impact and scratch resistant, light, thin and gives UV protection.

-- No-line multifocal (aka progressive lenses) - Lenses with multiple prescription zones for near, mid and long-range vision and
+- No-line multifocal, also referred to as progressive lenses - Lenses with multiple prescription zones for near, mid and long-range vision and

 no visible line separating these zones as you would see on a bi-focal.

-This is a general term referring to what services and materials are included in your vision plan.
+These are general terms referring to what services and materials are included in your vision plan.
 The benefits included for most VSP Individual Vision Plans are a comprehensive eye exam, glasses, contacts, and more.

 This is a savings account used in combination with a high-deductible health insurance policy that allows users to save money tax-free and use it toward medical expenses.